Henderson, Nevada: 2013 Americans with Disabilities Act settlement

 In 2013, the Department of Justice (DOJ) announced it had reached a cooperative settlement agreement with the city of Henderson under the Americans with Disabilities Act (ADA).
 The DOJ received complaints by individuals who are deaf that officers for the city of Henderson did not provide them with qualified sign language interpreters and other auxiliary aids and services when needed for effective communication.
 One of the complainants was arrested and detained for two days in the Henderson detention facility, while the other was an alleged crime victim.

 During its investigation into the allegations, the department inquired whether the city of Henderson would be interested in resolving the matter voluntarily.
 The city expressed its full commitment to ensure compliance with the ADA.
 Under the settlement, the city of Henderson will pay $35,000 to the complainants.
 The city agreed to provide sign language interpreters, usually within an hour of a person's request to law enforcement officers.
 Henderson also agreed to modify its handcuffing policies for people who use sign language or hand writing to communicate, and to adopt other policies consistent with the ADA.

 Education

 The Clark County School District provides elementary and secondary public education.
 Henderson is the location for 29 elementary schools, nine middle schools, and nine high schools.
 Five of the nine high schools are public schools, including Basic, Coronado, Green Valley, Foothill, and Liberty.
 The remaining four are private college preparatory schools, including the Henderson International School.
 A tenth high school, Silverado High School, also serves parts of Henderson but is in unincorporated Clark County.

 Findlay College Prep

 Findlay Prep was a high school basketball program sponsored by the Henderson International School.
 Henderson International School – a private preparatory school owned by Meritas – hosted Findlay College Prep.
-Since its creation in 2006 by businessman Cliff Findlay, its dozen students comprised the school's only high school students.
+Since its creation in 2006 by businessman Cliff Findlay, its dozen students were intermingled with The Henderson International School's already existing high school.